-Learning how to properly brush your teeth is a life skill which can save both pain and money in the long run—and, it only takes a couple minutes per day.
+Learning how to properly brush your teeth is a life skill which can save both pain and money in the long run—and, it only takes a couple minutes per day, twice per day.

 Gently brush the outer tooth surfaces of 2-3 teeth using a vibrating back & forth rolling motion.
 Move brush to the next group of 2-3 teeth and repeat.

 Maintain a 45-degree angle with bristles contacting the tooth surface and gum line.
 Gently brush using back, forth, and rolling motion along all of the inner tooth surfaces.